barn2plugins/woocommerce-product-tabs/SECURITY.md

 ## Reporting a Vulnerability

-Please report security bugs found in the source code for the *Document Library Lite* plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/document-library-lite).
+Please report security bugs found in the source code for the *WooCommerce Product Tabs* plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/woocommerce-product-tabs).

 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.